Back to all guides

 Highlight Header Bar

-Dot-grid journal page with a peach highlighter header bar and a simple pen box with highlighter shadow
+Dot-grid page with a peach header bar and a pen box arranged to compare marker and pen layers

 Use the bar for something small: